Soviet empire: Characteristics

 Although the Soviet Union was not ruled by an emperor, and declared itself anti-imperialist and a people's democracy, it exhibited tendencies common to historic empires.
 The notion of "Soviet empire" often refers to a form of "classic" or "colonial" empire with communism only replacing conventional imperial ideologies such as Christianity or monarchy, rather than creating a revolutionary state.
-Academically the idea is seen as emerging with Richard Pipes' 1957 book The Formation of the Soviet Union: Communism and Nationalism, 1917–1923, but it has been reinforced, along with several other views, in continuing scholarship.
+Academically the idea is seen as emerging with Richard Pipes' 1957 book The Formation of the Soviet Union: Communism and Nationalism, 1917–1923; it has been reinforced, along with several other views, in continuing scholarship.
 Several scholars hold that the Soviet Union was a hybrid entity containing elements common to both multinational empires and nation states.
 The Soviet Union practiced colonialism similar to conventional imperial powers.

 The Soviets pursued internal colonialism in Central Asia.
 For example, the state's prioritized grain production over livestock in Kyrgyzstan, which favored Slavic settlers over the Kyrgyz natives, thus perpetuating the inequalities of the tsarist colonial era.
-Maoists argued that the Soviet Union had itself become an imperialist power while maintaining a socialist façade, or social imperialism.
+The Maoists argued that the Soviet Union had itself become an imperialist power while maintaining a socialist façade, or social imperialism.
+While Maoists criticized post-Stalin USSR's imperialism from a hardline communist viewpoint, reformist socialist critics of Soviet imperialism, such as Josip Broz Tito and Milovan Djilas, have referred the Stalinist USSR's foreign policies, such as the occupation and economic exploitations of Eastern Europe and its aggressive and hostile policy towards Yugoslavia as Soviet imperialism.
 Another dimension of Soviet imperialism is cultural imperialism, the Sovietization of culture and education at the expense of local traditions.
 Leonid Brezhnev continued a policy of cultural Russification as part of Developed Socialism, which sought to assert more central control.
 Seweryn Bialer argued that the Soviet state had an imperial nationalism.

 A notable wave of Sovietization occurred during the Russian Civil War in the territories captured by the Red Army.
 Later, the territories occupied by the Russian SFSR and the USSR were Sovietized.
-Mongolia was conquered by the Soviet Union and Sovietized in the 1920s, and after the end of the Second World War, Sovietization took place in the countries of the Soviet Bloc (Eastern and Central Europe: Czechoslovakia, East Germany, Hungary, Poland, the Baltic states etc.).
+Mongolia was invaded by the Soviet Union and Sovietized in the 1920s after it became a Soviet satellite state, and after the end of the Second World War, Sovietization took place in the countries of the Soviet Bloc (Eastern and Central Europe: Czechoslovakia, East Germany, Hungary, Poland, the Baltic states etc.).
 In a broad sense, it included the involuntary creation of Soviet-style authorities, imitation of elections held under the control of the Bolsheviks with the removal of opposition candidates, nationalization of land and property, repression against representatives of "class enemies" (kulaks, or osadniks, for instance).
 Mass executions and imprisoning in Gulag labor camps and exile settlements often accompany that process.
 This was usually promoted and sped up by propaganda aimed at creating a common way of life in all states within the Soviet sphere of influence.
 In modern history, Sovietization refers to the copying of models of Soviet life (the cult of the leader's personality, collectivist ideology, mandatory participation in propaganda activities, etc.).